Bids for the 1983 Pan American Games

-Four cities submitted bids to host the 1983 Pan American Games that were recognized by the Pan American Sports Organization (PASO); however, only one city, Hamilton, Ontario submitted their bid on time.
+Four cities submitted bids to host the 1983 Pan American Games that were recognized by the Pan American Sports Organization (PASO); however, only one city, Hamilton submitted their bid on time.
 On April 23, 1977, Caracas, Venezuela was selected over Hamilton, Canada in a two-city vote to host the IX Pan American Games by the PASO at its general assembly in San Juan, Puerto Rico.

 Host city selection

-By the rotational system rule, it was a country from the central zone's turn to host the games.
+By the rotational system rule, it was a country from the Central America and Caribbean zone's turn to host the games.
 With Venezuela being such a country, the Venezuelan Olympic Committee argued that Canada had no right to bid for the 1983 Games for this reason.
 However, the deadline to submit a bid was March 21, and Venezuela entered its bid 30 days late; this situation was not covered in the PASO regulations.

 The PASO approved a recommendation to hold an open vote for the bids from Hamilton and Caracas.
 A total of 28 of the 33 countries took place in the vote; the exact results of the vote were not released.